Competition Categories, Awards, and Criteria

 This year we’re planning to award three prizes.
 Two will be awarded during the social immediately following the competition.

 People’s Choice Award – $1,500

-The People’s Choice Award is judged by the audience in the room—peers, colleagues, university faculty, the East Foundation staff and other invited guests from across south Texas.
+The People’s Choice Award is judged by the audience in the room—peers, colleagues, university faculty, and other guests from across Texas.

-The Best Research Proposal Award is judged by a panel of interdisciplinary guest judges.
+The Judge's Award is judged by a panel of interdisciplinary guest judges.